 Be as specific as possible when writing out a caregiver’s tasks.

-- How often – Payments can be made weekly or bi-weekly, and in some cases, one large lump sum payment can be made for future care services, even for the rest of the care recipient’s life.
+- How often – Payments can be made weekly or bi-weekly.
+In some cases, one large lump sum payment can be made for future care services, even for the rest of the care recipient’s life.
 If you are not consulting an elder law attorney in your area, be very diligent with the laws regarding lump-sum payments.
 Unlike Connecticut, some states don’t allow that.

 It is vital that lump sum payments are calculated correctly.
 Incorrectly calculating the payment may cause Medicaid to consider it a gift, even in states that allow for this type of payment.
 And therefore, it could violate the Medicaid look-back rule and result in a period of Medicaid ineligibility.